ioncakephper/skelosaurus/README.md

   -d, --docs <path>     path where markdown files are generated into (default:
                         "./docs")
   --no-v2               generate for Docusaurus v1
-  -f, --autofolder      Create subfolder for categories and subtopics (default:
+  -f, --autofolder      create subfolder for categories and subtopics (default:
                         false)
-  -h, --help            display help for command
+  -i, --intro           create in Intro page in each subcategory --introTitle [title]  title to use in intro pages (default: "Overview") -h, --help            display help for command

 ```